 Dynamic product promoter with extensive experience in presenting product features to large audiences.
 Hardcore persuasion skills coupled with innovative product demonstrations secures continuous deals of over $100k per month..
 Proven relationship building skills backed by a Bachelor’s Degree in Sales and Marketing.

-Promoter Job Descriptions, Responsibilities and Duty Examples
+Promoter Job Descriptions and Responsibilities

 An employer would expect to see the following proven foundational duties and skill sets within an applicant’s resume, depending on educational level and career stage.
 Promoters are roughly classified as VIP, Event or Product focused.
 Below is an example job description of each category.

 A Promoter of sports stars, celebrities or actors may: